MehrshadHeisenberg/JS_Challenges/explanation.md

-# The most frequent array element
+# Date Difference Calculator

 ## Challenge Description:

-Challenge Title: Most Frequent Element Finder

-Challenge Description: You are tasked with creating a function that finds the most frequent element in an array.
-The function should take an array of elements as input and return the element that occurs the most frequently.

-If there are multiple elements with the same highest frequency, the function should return the one that appears first in the array.
+Write a function called `dateDifference` that takes two input parameters `startDate` and `endDate`, representing two dates, and returns the difference between the two dates in days.
+The function should calculate the number of days between the `startDate` and `endDate`, inclusive of both dates.

 ## Difficulty: Medium